 Chateau Montebello Family Getaway

 This past December, my husband turned 40.
 I wanted to do something special for his big birthday and a weekend away seemed like the perfect gift.
-In my search to find a destination that was drivable from Montreal, relaxing yet entertaining for our kids, I came across Chateau Montebello.
+In my search to find a destination that was drivable from Montreal, relaxing yet entertaining for our kids, I came across a Chateau Montebello family getaway.
 I had visited the Fairmont property over a decade ago on a business trip and just thinking about this giant log cabin resort gave me the warm and cozies.

 Located an hour and a half away from Montreal, Chateau Montebello is the perfect destination for spending special moments with family and friends.
 When you enter the main lobby the high ceilings and enormous fireplace in the centre of the room will quickly soak you into vacation mode.
 Once checked in, you can be as lazy or as active as you please with endless activity options.